José Mandaluniz

-José Mandalúniz Ealo (19 March 1910 – 15 May 1973) was a Spanish footballer who played as a forward for Spanish clubs Athletic Bilbao and Espanyol in the 1930s, and later for French clubs Stade Français and Rouen in the 1940s.
+José Mandaluniz Ealo (19 March 1910 – 15 May 1973) was a Spanish footballer who played as a forward for Spanish clubs Athletic Bilbao and Espanyol in the 1930s, and later for French clubs Stade Français and Rouen in the 1940s.

 After retiring, he worked as a manager in the 1940s.

 Playing career

 Spain

 Born on 19 March 1910 in Galdakao, Biscay, on 19 March 1910, Mandalúniz began his football career at his hometown club Athletic Bilbao in 1928, aged 18, making his debut for the first team in a Biscay Championship match against Barakaldo on 30 September, helping his side to a 4–0 win.
 In his second season there, he did not play a single official match for the club, so in 1930, he signed for fellow Biscay team Arenas de Getxo, where he scored 4 goals in La Liga matches, which earned him a move to Real Madrid, where he also failed to play a single official game for the club, remaining an unused substitute as the Merengue club won the 1931–32 La Liga, so he then returned to Athletic in 1933, where he once again remaining an unused substitute as the Basque club won the 1933–34 La Liga.
 In the following season, however, he scored 3 goals in 12 La Liga matches, but this time Bilbao finished fourth.
 In total, he played 23 official matches for Bilbao.

 Mandalúniz then joined Espanyol, with whom he scored 5 goals in 14 official matches, but his career there was then interrupted by the outbreak of the Spanish Civil War.
 In total, his La Liga tally with Athletic, Arenas, and Espanyol stands at 14 goals in 41 matches.

 In 1937, Mandaluniz was the captain of the football team of the Euzko Gudarostea, the name of the army commanded by the Basque Government during the Civil War.
 In February of that year, he was part of the Biscayan national team in the Pro Avión Euzkadi and Pro Konsomol matches.